Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 You can add conditions to a trigger to define more precisely when a process is executed.

-In the case of the offer from product workflow, for example, you can determine that a new process is started only when a *PIM* product is saved (trigger) and, for example, it is put on sale (condition).
-This means that a new offer will be created in *Omni-Channel* only when the product price in the *PIM* module has been changed.
+In the case of the offer from product workflow, for example, you can determine that a new process is started only when a *PIM* product is saved (trigger) and it is put on sale (condition).
+This means that a new offer will be created in *Omni-Channel* only when the *PIM* product is marked as a sale item (the *Sale item* toggle in the *Product data* is enabled) and saved.

-[comment]: <> (if the price has been modified, -> Ist das möglich mit _pim_price?
+[comment]: <> (_pim_is_sale ist boolean -> Wie wäre die Condition? _pim_price ist string -> Wie wäre die Condition?
 Und was wäre Value?
 Oder mit Is set?)

 You can add several conditions to a trigger.
+Bear in mind that the conditions work as a priority list, that is, a list of items arranged in descending order based on their priority.
+Therefore, the correct order of the conditions is crucial, as the system goes through the conditions in the order they are listed, starting from the top, and stops checking them as soon as a matching condition is found.
+That means that the conditions must be organized from specific to general to cover all possible relevant cases.

+[comment]: <> (Stimmt das auch bei den Conditions?)

 #### Prerequisites